 - Genetic testing

 - Notified Bodies

 - Market surveillance & vigilance

 - Classification rules

 - Governance & oversight

-I’m not quite sure whether the remaining list of issues the member states agree upon is shorter than this or longer, but this list includes a number fundamental principles that could dramatically change the nature of medical device regulation in Europe.
-Our expectation is that many of these issues will be resolved with a compromise of some sort, but I suspect every medical device manufacturer with a CE Mark will be extremely busy from 2016-2019 revising their procedures, technical documentation and training personnel on the new European Medical Device Regulations.
+I’m not quite sure whether the remaining list of issues the member states agree upon is shorter than this or longer.
+Still, this list includes a number of fundamental principles that could dramatically change the nature of medical device regulation in Europe.
+We expect that many of these issues will be resolved with a compromise of some sort.
+Still, I suspect every medical device manufacturer with a CE Mark will be extremely busy from 2016-2019 revising their procedures, technical documentation, and training personnel on the new European Medical Device Regulations.